N-Wouda/ALNS/paper/paper.md

 # Summary

-The adaptive large neighbourhood search (ALNS) metaheuristic algorithm, introduced by @Ropke_Pisinger:2006, has quickly become a favourite in the field of combinatorial optimisation.
+The adaptive large neighbourhood search (ALNS) metaheuristic algorithm, introduced by @Ropke_Pisinger:2006, has quickly become a favourite in the field of combinatorial optimisation [@Windras_Mara_et_al:2022].
 At its core, ALNS is an iterative ruin-and-recreate algorithm that runs until some stopping criterion is met.
 The algorithm starts with some initial solution.
 In each iteration, the current solution is transformed into a new candidate solution using problem-specific destroy and repair operators, which are selected via an operator selection scheme.
 The candidate solution is then evaluated by an acceptance criterion, and possibly replaces the current solution.
-Based on the outcome of that evaluation, the operator selection scheme updates likelihood that the applied operators are selected again.
+Based on the outcome of that evaluation, the operator selection scheme updates the likelihood that the applied operators are selected again.

 Our `alns` package provides a library containing a complete implementation of ALNS as described in @Pisinger_Ropke:2010.
 It additionally includes multiple stopping criteria, a large set of acceptance criteria based on @Santini_et_al:2018, and multiple operator selection schemes.
 Furthermore, it supports many other single-trajectory neighbourhood search algorithms as special cases, including iterated local search (ILS), variable neighbourhood descent (VND), and the greedy randomised adaptive search procedure (GRASP).
-The package can thus be used for research into heuristic algorithms for various problems in industry, including TODO, TODO, and TODO.
+The package can thus be used for research into the application of these heuristic algorithms for various problems in industry, including TODO, TODO, and TODO.
-Additionally, it can be used for research into improving the ALNS metaheuristic themselves, for example by improving operator selection using machine learning methods TODO.
+Additionally, it can be used for research into improving the metaheuristics themselves, for example by improving operator selection using machine learning methods TODO.

 # Statement of need